permaweb/ao-core-libs/README.md

 AO-Core is a protocol and standard for distributed computation that forms the foundation of the AO computer.
 Inspired by and built upon concepts from the Erlang language, AO-Core embraces the actor model for concurrent, distributed systems.
 Unlike traditional blockchain systems, AO-Core defines a flexible, powerful computation protocol that enables a wide range of applications beyond just running Lua programs.

-For a full breakdown of AO-Core, please see the [documentation](https://hyperbeam.arweave.net/build/introduction/what-is-ao-core.html).
+For a full breakdown of AO-Core, see the [documentation](https://hyperbeam.arweave.net/build/introduction/what-is-ao-core.html).

 ## Prerequisites